malariagen/pf-haploatlas/README.md

 # Pf-HaploAtlas
 The _Plasmodium falciparum_ Haplotype Atlas (or Pf-HaploAtlas) allows anyone with an internet connection to study and track genetic mutations across any gene in the _P. falciparum_ genome!
 The app provides visualisations of haplotypes for all 5,102 core genes by using data from 16,203 samples, from 33 countries, and spread between the years 1984 and 2018, facilitating comprehensive spatial and temporal analyses of genes and variants of interest.

-Pf-HaploAtlas currently uses data generated using the [MalariaGEN Pf7 whole genome sequencing data release](https://wellcomeopenresearch.org/articles/8-22/v1), but will expand with each new MalariaGEN _Plasmodium_ data release.
+Pf-HaploAtlas currently uses data generated using the MalariaGEN Pf8 whole genome sequencing data release, but will expand with each new MalariaGEN _Plasmodium_ data release.

 We encourage users to access and share the app using the following stable link to prevent outages in service: https://apps.malariagen.net/pf-haploatlas.